Digital Signal Processing Basics - Exam

 C) Assigning discrete levels to continuous signal values

-D) Doubling the amplitude of a signal
+D) Reducing the number of samples in a signal

 • 6.
 Which mathematical operation is commonly used for digital signal filtering?